Coming soon: Hands-Free Calling on Google Home

 Note: Calls to 911 or 1-900 numbers are not supported on Google Home.

-In what countries will it be available?Hands-Free Calling will be available in the U.S.soon.
+In what countries will it be available?Hands-Free Calling will be available in the U.S.and Canada soon.

 Will it show my phone number when I place a call?At first, we will support calling out with a private number.
+If you have Google Voice or Project Fi, you can use your Google Voice or Project Fi number.
 Later, we will also have the option to link your mobile number to the Google Assistant, and we’ll use that number whenever we recognize your voice.
 So whoever you call will know it is coming from you.

 How does Google Home know my contacts?Google Home can place calls to your Google Contacts.
 If you use iOS, double check that your contacts are synced with your Google Account.